-Therefore, it is fair to ask why legal departments are so important within companies.
+So why are legal departments so important within companies?
 What are the functions and responsibilities of the legal team?
 What is its strategic role?

 The legal department within a company is responsible for ensuring that the organization operates in compliance with applicable laws and regulations.
 It is composed of legal professionals, often referred to as the company’s in-house lawyers.